andrasq/node-docs/gc-gordian.md

 ### Shutdown

-Similarly, a worker shutdown also emits messages in the parent:
+Similarly, a worker shutdown also emits events in the parent:

-- `disconnect` - sent when child exited or has closed its ipc socket and can no longer be talked to
+- `disconnect` - sent when child exited or has closed its IPC socket and can no longer be talked to
 - `exit` - sent when child process exited and is no longer running

-If the child calls `process.disconnect()`, it will detach from all listened-on sockets then disconnect from the parent ipc socket.
+If the child calls `process.disconnect()`, it will detach from all listened-on sockets then disconnect from the parent IPC socket.
 Only listened-on sockets (ie server sockets) are closed, client connections to databases or other services remain open.
 Once all workers have disconnected and no events are pending, the parent exits.

-If the parent calls `child.disconnect()` it will send each child an internal ipc message causing the child to call disconnect on itself.
+If the parent calls `child.disconnect()` it will send each child an internal IPC message causing the child to call disconnect on itself.

 Note that `disconnect()` exits the child even though calls can be in progress, so an